-Concepts and results of this paper generalize those presented in (Hermann et al.2010) for graph transformation to the more abstract and general framework of $\mathcal{M}$ -adhesive transformation systems with general matches.
+Concepts and results of this paper generalize those presented in (Hermann et al.2010) for graph transformation to the more abstract and general framework of \mathcal{M} -adhesive transformation systems with general matches.
 Sec.
-2 reviews $\mathcal{M}$ -adhesive categories and presents the main concepts of transformation systems with NACs and of permutation equivalence.
+2 reviews \mathcal{M} -adhesive categories and presents the main concepts of transformation systems with NACs and of permutation equivalence.
 Thereafter, Sec.
-3 introduces the framework of Subobject Transformation Systems (STSs) with NACs and the process construction for $\mathcal{M}$ -adhesive transformation systems.
+3 introduces the framework of Subobject Transformation Systems (STSs) with NACs and the process construction for \mathcal{M} -adhesive transformation systems.
 The analysis of the process via the construction of the dependency net given by a Petri net is presented in Sec.
 4. Thereafter, Secs.
 5 and 6 discuss related work and provide a conclusion.
 Finally, App.
-A recalls the technical details of the $\mathcal{M}$ -adhesive category of typed attributed graphs and App.
-B provides the proofs of some auxiliary facts, while the proofs of the main results in Thms.
+A recalls the technical details of the \mathcal{M} -adhesive category of typed attributed graphs, App.
+B summarizes the definitions related to P/T Petri nets, and App.
+C provides the proofs of some auxiliary facts, while the proofs of the main results in Thms.
 1-4 are given in the main part of the paper.